snowshoe-hiawatha

 Skiing, snowshoeing, fat biking, ice fishing, time sure flies when you’re having fun.
 Hard to believe that we are on the last day of our five days of winter in Algoma adventure.
 The day five agenda is road-tripping north along the shore of Lake Superior in search of the famous ice caves.
 Well, that was […]

-Five Days of Winter in Algoma – Day Three – Hiawatha Highlands
+Five Days Of Winter In Algoma – Day Three – Hiawatha Highlands

 January 31, 2018 By Martin Lortz

-Aubrey Falls Provincial Park is a Perfect Day Trip
+Aubrey Falls Provincial Park Is A Perfect Day Trip

 May 6, 2017 By Greg Sacco